Delbrook Community Recreation Centre

 Our holistic approach and play based programs foster children's physical, emotional, social, creative and intellectual growth.
 It helps build a sense of wellbeing, belonging, and social responsibility.
 Based on children's interest and curiosity for learning, activities are provided to explore and experiment with a variety of materials that help to build an understanding and appreciation for the world we live in.
 Arts and literacies, outdoor play as well as parent-assisted field trips are part of our program.

-Registration for the 2017 / 2018 school year is ongoing.
-Registration for the 2018 / 2019 school year begins at 9:00am on Saturday, February 17, 2018.
+We are now accepting registrations for the 2018 / 2019 school year.
 For detailed information on how to register, please view our Delbrook Preschool Registration Brochure.

 Frances is a Vancouverite through and through.
 Born and raised here, Frances began her career by obtaining her ECE degree from Langara College.
 She has been privileged to work in Early Childhood Education extensively.
 This has included founding and running a daycare in her home in the 1980's, engaging as a PPP (Parent Participation Preschool) mum when her children were young, working for North Shore Family Services in Preschool Education, and teaching and substituting for various PPP centers on the North Shore and in Vancouver.
 Frances has been married to her husband Al for 35 years!
 They recently celebrated their wedding anniversary in Cuba!
 They have lived in North Vancouver for over 30 years and have two adult children - Alana and Aaron, who work in the music and kinesiology industries.
 Frances enjoys learning from other cultures!
 She is a lover of language, art, world music, tea, and spends as much time in the sunshine as possible.
 Passionate about working with young children, Frances aims to foster positive communication skills, encourage artistic expression, and help instill a love for learning within each child.
 She is inspired and committed to actively learning more as she continues teaching your children!